christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 }, [index]);
 ```

+After passing the `index` value into the dependency array, click on the `Update day` button again.
+The day should now be updated each time you click!
+This is because the values inside the dependency array (in this case, the `index`) will determine when `useEffect()` should be called.
+If a dependency's value changes, `useEffect()` will be called.

+To clarify how this is happening: In our code, the dependency's value, `index`, in state is being updated using the `Update day` button which has an onClick event calling the `updateIndex()` function.
+In other words, `index` gets updated in state each time the button is clicked, affecting the dependency array in the `useEffect()` to set today's day.

 ## Call some functionality after state has been updated

 In this example, the console log will appear to be "one behind" state.
 This is because JavaScript is asynchronous and `console.log()` gets called before `setVibe` has completed.

+Add the console.log() below.
+As you type characters into the input field for vibe, look at the value of `vibe` in the console.log() where it appears to be "one behind" state.

 ```js
 function handleOnChange(event) {